cunbex/Smart-House-IOT/README.md

 ```

 3. Initialize .env & Prisma:

+Make sure to create a .env file and set up your database connection in prisma links and your environment variables.

 ```bash
 prisma init
 ```
-   Make sure to create a .env file and set up your database connection in prisma links and your environment variables (env file example Inc)

 - Pull the database schema if you already have a schema:

 ```bash